thekangaroofactory/kitems/README.md

 ### Filtered view

-The filtered view is provided through items_filtered_view_DT() It is based on the filtered_items content (with data model masks applied).
+The filtered view is provided through filtered_view_ui() It is based on the filtered_items content (with data model masks applied).

 ## Selected Item(s)